 While 11,427 hectares of the Sinharaja Rainforest are currently protected as an International Biosphere Reserve and World Heritage Rainforest, thousands of hectares of rainforest directly adjoining it remain unprotected and are constantly being destroyed through encroachment, illegal logging and various construction activities.
 Since 2012, our volunteer-based organization, Rainforest Protectors of Sri Lanka, has been engaged in both campaigns and conservation projects to protect these pristine eco systems.
 However, the lack of a conservation center close to the rainforest has been a considerable obstacle to successfully carrying out the organization's conservation activities.

 Above: Sample images for the envisioned conservation center

 Establishing the proposed Rainforest Conservation and Education Center will help our organization coordinate conservation projects and campaigns efficiently, educate tourists visiting Sinharaja about the threats the rainforest faces and about our conservation efforts, educate school children and villagers nearby, set up a native-plant nursery for critically endangered flora and offer a base for carrying out research, among many more possibilities.

 The approximate cost of setting up a Conservation Centre is Rs.
-50 lakhs (US$ 28,000).
+70 lakhs (US$ 35,000) including the purchase of a suitable parcel of land in an accessible location.
 Rainforest Protectors Trust, a Trust registered under the Land Registry of Sri Lanka, is urgently seeking funds for the purpose of setting up this first Conservation and Education Center for our volunteer-based organization, the Rainforest Protectors of Sri Lanka.
 We urge you visit our website below either to donate or to contact us and help our organization achieve this important goal, the conservation of this unique, beautiful and threatened eco system.